Of all the pests that plague gardens throughout the season, aphids are among the most destructive, overwhelming, and frustrating.

-Coffee grounds are usually touted as a cure-all when it comes to controlling garden pests like aphids and slugs, but truth is… there’s no truth to their pest-repelling power.
+Coffee grounds are usually touted as a cure-all when it comes to controlling garden pests like aphids, snails, and slugs, but truth is… there’s no truth to their pest-repelling power.

-Same goes for banana peels, which will not deter aphids from your plants.
-(In fact, leaving whole or chopped-up banana peels around your plants may only increase the number of pests, like raccoons, visiting your yard.)
+Same goes for banana peels, which will not deter garden lice from your plants.
+(In fact, leaving whole or chopped-up banana peels around your plants may only increase the number of pests, like raccoons and opossums, visiting your yard.)

 Save those coffee grounds, banana peels, and other kitchen scraps for your compost pile instead, where they’ll be much more useful.

 How to prevent or get rid of aphids naturally

 Keeping aphids off your plants starts with keeping them out of your yard in the first place with good gardening practices.
 Prevention is easier than intervention, but it’s possible to get rid of aphids permanently without nasty chemicals.

 The hardest part of killing aphids is making sure you catch an invasion early, before the colony has multiplied and become unmanageable.
 When one of the natural control measures below is used early and effectively, plants can recover from aphids and go on to have productive yields.

 Aphids like to shelter on the undersides of leaves and hide deep in the centers of plants like lettuce and broccoli, so get in the habit of inspecting your plants regularly, especially during periods of new growth.

 Speaking of new growth, aphids are drawn to tasty, tender young shoots, so one of the keys to keeping their numbers in check is to avoid over-fertilizing your plants.
 Excess nitrogen causes a flush of new growth that helps sustain new generations of aphids.